bkesterbyld/fabulous-oregano/content/pages/index.md

           Data sets can be replicated for different data consumers and put wherever they are needed globally.
-You can select from granular API key options including controlling access by data sets, fields, logic commands and by time windows.
+You can select from granular API key options including controlling access by data sets, fields, logic agents and by time windows.
         actions:
           - label: Learn More
             url: /features